filipafcastro/regybox-bot/README.md

 `pip install requirements.txt`

+4 - Make a copy of the `credentials.yaml.tmpl` file, rename it to `credentials.yaml` and fill it with your credentials:

-4 - Run python script
+5 - Run python script
 `python regybox_bot.py`